-Museums with a monographic vocation, constituted by donation to the State, they offer visitors privileged spaces for contemplation and knowledge of the works.
+Constituted by donation to the State, the museums have a monographic vocation, they offer visitors privileged spaces for contemplation and knowledge of the works.
 The collections are regularly enriched by exhibitions highlighting the creative force and topicality of these three masters of modern art.

 Missions of the national museums

-As a service of national competence*, under the supervision of the Ministry of Culture, the mission of the National Museums of the 20th Century in the Alpes-Maritimes is to
+As a service of national competence*, under the supervision of the Ministry of Culture, the mission of the National Museums of the 20th Century in the Alpes-Maritimes is :

 - to conserve, protect, restore on behalf of the State and present to the public the works of art in the collections listed in the inventory in its care